MicrosoftDocs/sql-docs/docs/sql-server/install/instance-configuration.md

 **Mixed Mode (Windows Authentication or [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] Authentication)**: Allows users to connect by using Windows authentication or [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] authentication.
 Users who connect through a Windows user account can use trusted connections that are validated by Windows.

-If you must choose mixed mode authentication and you have a requirement for using SQL logins to accommodate legacy applications, you must set strong passwords for all [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] accounts.
+If you must choose mixed mode authentication and you need to use SQL logins to accommodate legacy applications, you must set strong passwords for all [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] accounts.

 > [!NOTE]
 > [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] authentication is provided for backward compatibility only. [!INCLUDE[ssNoteWinAuthentication](../../includes/ssnotewinauthentication-md.md)]